Quantum loop groups for symmetric Cartan matrices: Introduction

 The second combinatorial tool that we need is that of a \textbf{refined selection}, developed in Subsection \ref{sub:refined selection}, which is a particular type of multiset $\mathscr{S}$ of edges in the oriented graph of Figure 1, whose removal leaves the graph without any oriented cycles.
-We consider the formal series
+For any $i \neq j$ and any distinguished zig-zag $Z$, consider the formal series